BconstantLee/Github-Repo-Finder/README.md

 - [X] Table rows for search results should be dynamic height according to the content height.
 - [X] Custom cells should have the proper Auto Layout constraints.
+- [X]  Filtering page with cancel and save button.
+- [X]  Allow Filtering by Number of Stars.

 The following **additional** features are implemented: